 In addition to this, humans can have refractive errors such as myopia and hyperopia.
 It's also possible for one to have tetrachromacy which means that they are able to see more colour varieties than the average person.

 Our fovea is another factor which makes it difficult to compare human vision to a digital image.
 The fovea is the part of your retina that provides the clearest vision.
 It receives light from the central two degrees of your field of view, which is roughly the area covered by both of your thumbs when held at arm’s length away.
 Colour vision and 20/20 vision are only possible within that small area.

-Our eyes are constantly moving, and our brains fills in details which merge together this visual information and makes guesses to form images which make sense, therefore, what we see is a processed image.
+Our eyes are constantly moving, and our brains fill in details which merge together this visual information and makes guesses to form images which make sense, therefore, what we see is a processed image.

 How many pixels can our vision appreciate?

-According to scientist and photographer Roger M. Clark of Clark Vision, a screen would have to have a density of 576 megapixels in order to encompass our entire field of view.
+According to scientist and photographer Roger M. N Clark of Clark Vision, a screen would have to have a density of 576 megapixels in order to encompass our entire field of view.